-Current membership stands at over 700 worldwide and includes medical microbiologist, infectious disease consultants, pharmacists, infection control specialists, scientists, those working in the pharmaceutical industry, and other health professionals working in the field of antimicrobial chemotherapy.
+The society has members in 40 nations and active learners in more than 135 countries including medical microbiologists, infectious disease consultants, scientists, pharmacists, infection control specialists, researchers, those working in the pharmaceutical industry, and other health professionals working in veterinary practice, agriculture and the broader One Health agenda

 What do I get?

-- Reduced registration and some complimentary registration to BSAC conferences and events for those working within the NHS
+• Reduced registration and some complimentary registration to BSAC conferences and events for those working within the not for profit health sector

-- Opportunity to be appointed to working parties, committees, council and other positions within the society
+• Opportunities to be appointed to working parties, committees, council, journals and other positions within the society

-- Access to member-only education resoures and e-learning materials
+• Access to member-only education resources and e-learning materials

 |Online (access to JAC)||£25.00|